 (Photo: Our 1907 Jewell motor car and a carriage are also on display.)

 Visiting the Historic School at Gay

-Hours & Admission- The Historic School at Gay is open on a wide range of selected days during the summer.
-Normal hours are 1 - 4 PM on Wednesdays and Saturdays from mid-June through early October.
-The 2021 opening date expected is June 26th.
+Hours & Admission- In 2022, the Historic School at Gay is expected to be open on Wednesday and Saturday afternoons starting on June 4th through early October.
+Normal hours are 1 - 4 PM on Wednesdays and Saturdays, when a docent is available, and by appointment (616-485-0086).
 There is no admission fee for this museum, but a donation is appreciated.

 Location- The Gay School is located at the intersection of Lake Street and the Gay Road in the town of Gay, Michigan, about 12 miles south of Mohawk, Michigan via the Gay-Mohawk Road.
 GPS:N 47 13.645 W 88 09.764, Decimal Degrees:47.227417, -88.162733

 KCHS museum sites and cottage rentals will be open for the 2022 season.
 Please see the site and rental webpages for specific dates and operation information.

 The Keweenaw County Historical Society’s Board of Directors will follow the COVID-19 Epidemic Orders issued by the State of Michigan’s Department of Health and Human Services.
 These public health orders are updated as needed, so KCHS may need to change access to buildings and events.